Solutions. At your speed.

 III.
 Uses and Disclosures Requiring Your Written Authorization

-For uses and disclosures of your protected health information beyond the above excepted purposes, we are required to have your written authorization, except as otherwise required or permitted by law.
-You have the right to revoke an authorization at any time to stop future uses or disclosures of your information except to the extent that we have already undertaken an action in reliance upon your authorization.
+We will not make any of the following uses or disclosures of your protected health information without first obtaining your authorization: (1) making communications about products or services that encourage you or other recipients to purchase or use the products or services (i.e. marketing communications), or (2) disclosing your protected health information in exchange for payment or other benefit (i.e., sale of PHI), except in limited situations permitted by federal law.
+In addition, except for the uses and disclosures described and limited as set forth in this Notice, we will not otherwise use or disclose your protected health information without your written authorization.
+If you give us authorization to use or disclose your protected health information, you have the right to revoke an authorization at any time to stop future uses or disclosures of your information except to the extent that we have already undertaken an action in reliance upon your authorization.
 Your revocation request must be provided to us in writing.
-Our contact information for purposes of revoking your authorization is listed on the last page of this document.
+Our contact information for purposes of revoking your authorization is listed at the bottom of this document.
 You may use our Authorization for Use or Disclosure of Protected Health Information form and/or our Revocation of an Authorization form to submit your request to us.
 Copies of these forms are available upon request.

 Examples of uses or disclosures that would require your written authorization include, but are not limited to, the following: